 When someone becomes eligible for a U.S. green card, whether through family or employment, immigration law usually allows them to bring spouses and children along at the same time.
 But this is not always the case.
-Let's look at who can and cannot come along as a "derivative," and what to do when they can't.
+Let's look at who can and cannot come along on the immigration process as a "derivative," and what to do when they can't.

 For a spouse or child to immigrate to the U.S. as a derivative beneficiary, he or she must: